 semesters of study, your enrolment will be discontinued.

-- In the first semester of 2019 you will also be required to enrol in one of the following courses: ASIAN 100, CLASSICS 110, HISTORY 107, MAORI 130,
+- In your first semester you will also be required to enrol in one of the following courses: ASIAN 100, CLASSICS 110, HISTORY 107, MĀORI 130,

 PACIFIC 100, POLITICS 107 or SOCIOL 100.